swasuka/theme/README.md

-# i did not make this but didnt feel like forking it so eat shit (love you!)
+# i did not make this but wanted to be able to customize everything and didnt feel like forking it so eat shit (love you!)